Confined vs. extended Dirac surface states in topological crystalline insulator nanowires: General considerations: multiple Dirac points in a compact geometry

-In the following section we study specifically the flux response of SnTe wires, and we show that the interplay between the number and location of the surface Dirac cones in two different wire configuration lead exactly to the two types of behaviors described above.
+In the following section we study specifically the flux response of SnTe wires, and we show that the interplay between the number and location of the surface Dirac cones in two different wire configuration lead to the behavior described above.